 $400 – Dual Battery and Isolator

-Admittedly this isn’t absolutely necessary, I traveled the first year with one battery, and compensated by idling my truck every hour while using the inverter to ensure I wouldn’t get a dead battery.
+Admittedly this isn’t absolutely necessary to get started camping in the back of a truck.
+I traveled the first year with one battery, and compensated by idling my truck every hour while using the inverter to ensure I wouldn’t get a dead battery in the middle of nowhere.

-But beyond the simple outfitting of my truck, the dual battery was the best investment I’ve made.
+But beyond the simple outfitting of my truck, the dual battery was the best investment I’ve made in my truck camping life.

 The second battery (a deep cycle marine battery) is charged as normal while the truck is running, but is isolated from the starter battery when the ignition is off, thus allowing you to run electronics without worrying about killing your battery and stranding yourself.